Teodor-Cristia/Portfolio/6. AtliQ Grands - Hospitality/README.md

 * Creating the optimum Data Model.
 * Designing a nice-looking dashboard.

-What I can improve?:
+What should I improve? (propably):
 * My Documentation.
-* The DAX queries to improve performance.
+* The DAX queries (for performance).
-* Grouping the visuals on a page based on Sales / Trends / Performances etc.
+* Grouping the visuals on a page based on the category Sales / Trends / Performances etc.

 Insights from the Dashboard: